 - Place ham in a roasting pan.
 Score the surface with shallow diagonal cuts, making diamond shapes.
 Add water to the pan.
 Cover and bake at 325° for 1-1/4 hours.

 - Pour cola over ham; sprinkle with brown sugar.
-Bake, uncovered, 30-45 minutes longer or until a meat thermometer reads 140°.
+Bake, uncovered, 30-45 minutes longer or until a thermometer reads 140°.

 - Let stand for 10 minutes before slicing.
 Serve on buns with lettuce, cheese and tomatoes.
 Yield: 15-20 servings.

 Originally published as Baked Ham Hoagies in Taste of Home February/March 2002, p39

 Click stars to rate